-Topics: Performance Management, Planning, Modeling, Operational Performance Management (OPM), Budgeting, driver-based, Analytics, Business Analytics, Business Collaboration, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Workforce Performance Management (WPM), Applications, best pracices, business value, cash flow, challenge, financial planning, spreadsheet
+Topics: Analytics, best pracices, Budgeting, Business Analytics, Business Collaboration, Business Performance Management (BPM), business value, challenge, driver-based, Financial Performance Management (FPM), financial planning, Modeling, Operational Performance Management (OPM), Performance Management, Planning, Sales Performance Management (SPM), Workforce Performance Management (WPM), Office of Finance, Big Data, cash management

 My colleague Mark Smith and I have frequently commented on the artificiality of the emerging software category governance, risk and compliance (GRC).
 To be sure, once stand-alone categories of software (IT governance, audit documentation and industry-specific compliance management, to name three examples) have started what I expect to be a long convergence process.
 Moreover, since just about all controls and risk management efforts require a secure IT environment to be effective, there is a growing interdependence between effective IT governance and everything else connected with enterprise GRC.

 Topics: Business Performance Management (BPM), compliance, controls, enterprise risk management, ERM, Financial Performance Management (FPM), Governance, GRC, IT governance, Operational Performance Management (OPM), Risk, Customer Experience, Office of Finance